-There are usually multiple lines at any given moment - which makes randomly joining a line a bad idea.
-Verbally check which line you're in.
-It's easy to be told the wrong thing and spend 90 minutes in a line for something you don't care about.
+There are usually multiple lines at any given moment - which makes it very possible to join the wrong line.
+Verbally confirm which line you're in or you might spend 90 minutes in a line for something you don't care about.

-Some people put too much faith in volunteers and staffers.
+Volunteers and staffers are lovely people, but they're not omniscient.
 Use common sense.
-If people tell you "Oh, they're still letting people in" 10 minutes after a panel has started, move on.
-Take control of your destiny at SDCC; there's a lot of confusion flowing around and sometimes you need to recognize nonsense when you hear it.
+If they're tell you "Oh, they're still letting people in" 10 minutes after a panel has started, move on.
+Take control of your destiny at SDCC; there's a lot of confusion flowing around and sometimes you need to recognize rubbish when you hear it.